andreaskatis/cgc-synthesized-fuzzers/ptaas/README.md

 This directory contains a variety of specifications that we synthesize to fuzz the CGC PTaaS server

+## Demonstration

+Start the CGC Server on your local machine.

+The following instructions work from the current directory.

+To run the high-level fuzzer:

+  `make black`
+  `./bin/fuzz.sh | nc localhost 5001`

+To run the low-level fuzzer:

+  `./low-level/genimp.py | nc locahost 5001`

 ## black

 This directory contains a very simple, very abstract black-box model